r-dube/pickingflowers/australia.md

 ## Mobile operators in Australia
 As of 2022, Australia has three main mobile operators: Telstra, Optus and TPG Telecom \[Wiki1\].

-Telestra has the largest penetration of the three operators and uses Ericsson equipment in its mobile network.
+Telstra has the largest penetration of the three operators and uses Ericsson equipment in its 3G, 4G and 5G mobile networks.

 Optus is a subsidiary of Singapore Telecom (Singtel).
 Optus's 3G and 4G mobile networks used equipment from Huawei \[SMH2018\].